colonistio/process/common-coding-mistakes.md

 Just like classes and modules, pull requests should do only one thing.

-Before submitting a PR for review, try applying the principle of single responsibility.
+Before submitting a PR for review, try applying SRP.
 If this code is doing more than one thing, break it into other Pull Requests.

 Source: https://medium.com/@hugooodias/the-anatomy-of-a-perfect-pull-request-567382bb6067

 ### PR Not Descriptive

-Imagine that the code reviewer is arriving in your team today without knowing what is going on, and even so, they should be able to understand the changes.
+Imagine that the code reviewer is coming back from vacation, not knowing what is going on.
+Even so, they should be able to understand the changes.

 Title: